pentagram-lang/pentagram-ideas/syntax/packages-and-modules.md

 ## Local-package modules

-For the package being developed, all modules are accessible under the `self-pkg` identifier.
+For the package being developed, all modules are accessible under package's official name.
+The default name if not specified is the special `app` name.
 ```
-+= self-pkg.parser
++= pkg.default.app.parser
-math-utils += self-pkg.utils.math
+math-utils += pkg.default.app.utils.math
 ```

 There is no relative addressing of local modules.
 All local module references need to use the full path to the module.

-A separate `self-pkg.txt` file controls non-reference-related settings for the package like published name and tag, and multiple entry points or build settings.

 ## Index modules